 Health insurance price hikes are having a huge impact on company-paid group schemes, many of which are already struggling with legacy benefit structures and old contracts of employment.
 Other schemes are relying on dated plans and, as well as potentially overpaying for cover, they may also be missing out on enhanced benefits for their workforce.
 All employers need to act now to mitigate the immediate cost increases but more importantly, create a strategy to control their health insurance costs moving forward.

 The past 12 months have been particularly challenging for health insurance members in Ireland with multiple price hikes across all insurers.
 We’re expecting more of the same for 2024, mainly driven by the cost of claims.
-Many plans have increased by 15% or more, while all insurers have already announced further increases from January, e.g., Irish Life Health increased by 4.8% average from 1st January, VHI plans have increased by 7% average from 1st March, and Laya have announced their latest increase of 7% average from 1st April.
+Irish Life Health have just announced their second increase in 2024 (5.3% average in addition to the 4.8% announced in January).
+This comes on the back of VHI and Laya increases in March and April respectively (average increase of 7% with each insurer).
+Further rate hikes are expected later in the year and employers should brace themselves for cumulative increases of 15% or more depending on the plan held.
 All members and employers need to be wary of these averages as our analysis shows that many of the most popular schemes will be increasing by up to double the average figure.
 Revenue has also reduced the amount of tax relief on all plans from Laya and Irish Life Health which will impact all their members from renewal (maximum relief reducing from €200 to €190 per adult).

 Given the spiralling costs, all employers need to schedule a full review of their company healthcare benefits well in advance of their next renewal.
 As part of this review, the following should be considered: